 As far as accuracy is concerned, you shouldn’t experience any problem with timekeeping as long as there is a Bluetooth-capable smartphone that the gadget is paired to (the “time calibration” feature is available both in auto and manual modes and will be particularly handy if you plan to cross multiple time zones during your trip.)

 Dial & Legibility

-The monochromatic display of the GPR-B1000 looks a bit dated, but the lack of colors is partially compensated by a relatively high resolution of the screen.
+The monochromatic display of the GPR-B1000 looks a bit dated, but the lack of colors is partially compensated by the relatively high resolution of the screen.
 Also, the interface looks cool and smart with all elements easy to read even during your first day with the gadget.

 Too bad that almost a third of the screen real estate is occupied by the photovoltaic panel, but that’s the inevitable trade-off for the impressive combination of features that the Rangeman offers in such a compact package.

-Readability suffers a bit at particularly bright sunlight, but that’s a common problem for any device equipped with an LCD screen that doesn’t feature “real” hour and minute hands.
-Casio attempted to mitigate the problem by using a high-contrast black and white (or, rather, black and transparent) color scheme without any shade of gray between them, as well as by covering the display with a front synthetic sapphire crystal that, as far as I understand, is treated with some sort of anti-glare coating.
+Readability suffers a bit in particularly bright sunlight, but that’s a common problem for any device equipped with an LCD screen that doesn’t feature “real” hour and minute hands.
+Casio attempted to mitigate the problem by using a high-contrast black-and-white (or, rather, black and transparent) color scheme without any shade of gray between them.
+They also covered the display with a front synthetic sapphire crystal that, as far as I understand, is treated with some sort of anti-glare coating.

 Pricing & Availability

 Would I buy one?
 Probably not, but that’s mostly because my idea of a cardio workout is pedaling for an hour or so on a magnetic bike or walking for the same amount of time around the nearest park.
 However, if I was into hiking or trekking, this new GPR-B1000 would definitely make it into my “Another Birthday Present” shortlist.

 Build Quality: 5/5